 Goal #2: Practice.
 Produce graduates who have the requisite knowledge and skills for entry into the practice of professional psychology.
-To attain this goal, we expect our students to accomplish the following:

-Objective 2A: Students will acquire knowledge in the scientific, methodological, and theoretical foundations of psychological practice including areas such as individual differences in behavior, human development, and human problems or distress.
-Competencies: To accomplish this objective, students will demonstrate substantial understanding of and competence in the body of knowledge in theories and methods of assessment and diagnosis, effective individual and group intervention, consultation, supervision, and evaluation of the efficacy of such services.
+Objective 2A: Students will acquire knowledge and skill in the scientific, methodological, and theoretical foundations of psychological practice including areas such as individual differences in behavior, lifespan human development, and human problems or distress.

+Objective 2B: Students will acquire an understanding of the practice of counseling psychology and its connection to the broader field of psychology.